graphql-aspnet/graphql-aspnet.github.io/docs/controllers/type-extensions.md

 -   [Field Security](./authorization) is also wired up for us.
 -   The bakery model is greatly simplified.

-#### Can every field be a type extension?
+### Can every field be a type extension?

 Theoretically, yes.
 But take a moment and think about performance.
 For basic objects with few dozen properties which is faster:

--   One database query to retrieve 24 columns of a single record then only use six in a graph result.
+-   One database query to retrieve 24 columns of a single record then only use six in a data result.
 -   Six separate database queries, one for each string value requested.

 Type extensions shine in parent-child relationships when preloading data is a concern but be careful not to go isolating every graph field just to avoid retrieving data.
 Fetching a few extra bytes from a database is negligible compared to querying a database 20 individual times.
 Your REST APIs likely do it as well and they even transmit that data down the wire to the client and the client has to discard it.